Detroit Mercy Style Guidelines

 Administrative or professional credentials may be used for formal or special purposes and for press releases.

 Put periods between S.J., but not RSM.
 Sister or Father can be abbreviated to Sr. and Fr., unless they are being used in a salutation on a letter or other formal purposes like certificates or awards.
-When using an individual's name on first reference, use Maureen A. Fay, O.P. or Gerard L. Stockhausen, S.J.
+When using an individual's name on first reference, use Mary Kelly, RSM or Gerald Cavanagh, S.J.

-On second reference, use Sr. Maureen or Fr.
-Stockhausen.
+On second reference, use Sr. Mary or Fr.
+Cavanagh.
 It is unnecessary to duplicate the religious reference by using Fr.
-Gerard L. Stockhausen, S.J. or Rev. Gerard L. Stockhausen, S.J., except in a letter salutation or other formal document.
+Gerald Cavanagh, S.J. or Rev. Gerald Cavanagh, S.J., except in a letter salutation or other formal document.
 A comma should follow the S.J. or RSM in a sentence.
-For example, "Maureen A. Fay, O.P., is the president of University of Detroit Mercy."
+For example, "Mary Kelly, RSM, is a faculty member of the College of Health Professions."

 Attribution (quoting a source)